monstermax/karmasql/Readme.md

 - jointures (à améliorer)
 - order by grouped field or by alias
 - order by 1
-- other actions (update, delete, insert, set, desc)
+- other actions (update, delete, set, desc)
 - insert into ... select ...
 - create table ... as select ...
 - join with using